 Here is a simple recipe for making a nice, natural, soothing paste.
 All you need to do is combine ¼ a cup of water with 1 cup of oatmeal (colloidal), and give it a good stirring until you’ve made a thick paste.
 Apply to any affected areas and let it sit for about 15 minutes.

-There are plenty of over the counter medication creams which will easily soothe your itchy skin, just remember that a blob the size of a penny is more than sufficient for covering an area which is twice the size of your palm.
+There are plenty of over-the-counter medication creams which will easily soothe your itchy skin, just remember that a blob the size of a penny is more than sufficient for covering an area that is twice the size of your palm.

-The cream you need is one which contains the following ingredients:
+The cream you need is one that contains the following ingredients:

 Another possibility for an itching cream you can obtain from the pharmacy is one containing steroids.
 One of your best bets, which is also available over the counter, is Hydrocortisone.
 You can also opt for beclomethasone, just don’t use steroidal creams or ointments for long periods.